Low-Resolution Editing is All You Need for High-Resolution Editing

-{This resampling process yields detail-preserving latents $\mathbf{\tilde{y}}_{t}^{\mathrm{rsp}}$ that eliminates the need to define $\Delta\mathbf{h}_t$ for the auxiliary latent $\mathbf{\tilde{A}}_t[i,i+1]$.
+This resampling process produces detail-preserving latents $\mathbf{\tilde{y}}_{t}^{\mathrm{rsp}}$ that eliminates the need to define $\Delta\mathbf{h}_t$ for the auxiliary latent $\mathbf{\tilde{A}}_t[i,i+1]$.
 Using these resampled latents, we compute the blended Tweedie estimate using the synchronization procedure described in Sec.~\ref{subsubsec:tweedie}.
-Finally, the actual reverse process at timestep $t$ is performed through Eq.~\eqref{eq:resample_reverse}: }
+Finally, the actual reverse process at timestep $t$ is performed via Eq.~\eqref{eq:resample_reverse}: